Elizabeth Reiter: Career

+“As a farmer's daughter who ends up married to an arrogant, suspicious king, American soprano and ensemble member Elizabeth Reiter made a phenomenal role debut.
+Her agile, powerful and dramatically expressive voice was an ideal fit for the shrewd, savvy title character.”

 She appeared as a guest at Opera Memphis and the Opera Philadelphia among others.
 She performed as Zerlina in Mozart's Don Giovanni at the Tanglewood Music Center, conducted by James Levine, and as The Dragonfly in Ravel's L'enfant et les sortilèges at the Castleton Festival, conducted by Lorin Maazel.

 During the COVID-19 pandemic, she gave house concerts from her home.